 Assessment of learning aims to guide and encourage the pupil to study and develop good self-assessment skills.
-The assessment of learning is based on the objectives and descriptions of good learning outcomes defined in the curriculum.
+The assessment of learning is based on the objectives and assessment descriptions of a pupil's learning in the curriculum.
 The pupil's learning, schoolwork and behaviour are assessed in various ways while taking the pupil's individual objectives into account.
 In practice, this means continuous assessment during the school year and final assessment at the end of the school year.
-In the past, school year reports and grades were the primary measures of assessment and the only indicators of the pupil's skills, but this is no longer the case.
+In the past, school vear reports and grades were the primary measures of assessment and the only indicators of the pupil's skills, but this is no longer the case.
 Assessment is used as a tool to guide and support the pupil's personal learning path instead of focusing solely on task-based performance.
 The purpose of assessment is to strengthen the pupils' confidence in their own abilities.